Our free membership, business.com+, takes the pain out of choosing new business services.

 Once charts are signed and the billing is released, encounters go to your billing team.
 Users can click a patient’s name to view their chart in more detail.
 Once the billing team confirms the accuracy of the information, it posts the charges.
 Once posted, the charges are checked by CareCloud’s CollectiveIQ claims scrubber to flag any errors before the claim is submitted to the clearinghouse.
 Claims scrubbers are critical billing software tools that we believe all top medical software should have.

-CareCloud’s in-house medical billing service, CareCloud Concierge, offers outsourced medical billing services that are said to increase collections by at least 7% and relieve practices of the tedious parts of the revenue cycle, from claims submission to accounts receivable follow-ups.
+CareCloud’s in-house medical billing service, CareCloud Concierge, offers outsourced medical billing services that are said to increase collections or reduce staffing costs by at least seven percent.
+It’s also said to relieve practices of the tedious parts of the revenue cycle, from claims submission to accounts receivable follow-ups.
 The vendor’s RCM experts provide strategic advice on industry changes and full transparency of their processes through its CareCloud Concierge analytics.
 This is a huge benefit for large practices regularly handling massive amounts of claims.

 FYIDid you know